 Preparing Your Home

 Most people get injured or killed in a wildfire because of smoke inhalation or burns.
-You can reduce your risk by preparing yourself and your home if you live in an area prone to wildfires.
+You can reduce your risk by preparing yourself and your home, especially if you live in an area prone to wildfires.

-- Try building the home with flame-resistant material such as brick, stone, concrete or steel.
+- Try building or purchasing a home constructed with flame-resistant materials such as brick, stone, concrete or steel.

 - Ensure that at the very least, there is 30 feet of clearance between flammable items and your home, including propane tanks, leaves, and main shut-off valves.

 - Keep the lawn short and watered at all times.
-This will reduce the potential for fires to spread.
+This will reduce the potential for fires to spread closer to your home.

 - Keep the roof and gutters free from leaves, twigs, and branches.